TorLindstrom-pro/Kata-Bot/README.md

 * You also need to have dotnet sdk installed
 * And git

-After all tools are installed you can clone the repo, enter the repo, and then run `kata-bot.bat {kata name}`
+After all tools are installed you can clone the repo, enter the repo, and then run `kata-bot.bat {kata-name}` (no spaces in name)

 This creates a Github repo and clones it locally, it then populates the repo with a .Net solution containing a source project and a test project